Lightning-AI/pytorch-lightning/docs/source-fabric/guide/checkpoint/distributed_checkpoint.rst

 .. note::

     All tensors in the checkpoint will be converted to CPU tensors, and no GPUs are required to run the conversion command.
+    This function assumes you have enough free CPU memory to hold the entire checkpoint in memory.

 .. collapse:: Full example